alxappliedai/ai_for_devs_module_1_assets/references/free-gemini-api-key.md

-# Getting Free Gemini API Key
+# How to get free Gemini API key

 Getting a free API key for Google Gemini is a straightforward process designed to allow developers and users to experiment with the Gemini models.
 Google offers a free tier through Google AI Studio, which is suitable for development, testing, and small-scale applications.